 They don’t want to jeopardize their jobs.

-But there are about four million babies born each year in the United States and some of the hundreds, if not thousands, of American doctors and nurses birthing at home are starting to speak out publicly about their choice to have their babies at home.
+But there are about four million babies born each year in the United States and some of the hundreds, if not thousands, of American doctors and nurses who choose to birth at home are starting to speak out publicly about their choice to have their babies at home.

-Why would an obstetrician choose a home birth?
+Why would an obstetrician choose to birth at home?

-✓ Because home birth is gentler than hospital birth.
+✓ Because the choice to birth at home is a gentler choice than hospital birth.
 Just ask this M.D. who used to fight with his colleagues to allow women to have VBACs and vaginal breech births in the hospital but now attends home births in southern California, including twins and breech babies.

 ✓ Because they don’t want a C-section.
 This M.D., Anne Lyerly, had five.